-Colin Loveday heads the Clayton Utz product liability group.
-He is an experienced trial lawyer with particular expertise in the defence of product liability actions involving class actions and multi-plaintiff tort claims and has worked extensively with defence lawyers in other jurisdictions in the coordinated defence of multinational mass tort claims.
+Colin Loveday is a senior partner in the Clayton Utz product liability and class actions group.
+He is an experienced trial lawyer with particular expertise in the defence of class actions and complex commercial disputes.
+He has worked extensively with defence lawyers in other jurisdictions in the coordinated defence of multinational mass tort claims.

-Colin is a member of the International Association of Defense Counsel, the Australian Product Liability Association, the Defence Research Institute and former chair of the Product Law and Advertising Committee of the International Bar Association.
+Colin is on the board of directors of the International Association of Defense Counsel, a member of the Australian Product Liability Association and the Defense Research Institute, and is former chair of the product law and advertising committee of the International Bar Association.